-This charge applies to all market segments with the exception of tourism organisations.
-This charge does neither apply to out-of-service infrastructure testing (see point 6.3.1.3).
+This charge applies to all market segments with the exception of tourism organisations (see point 6.3.1.3.1).
+This charge does neither apply to out-of-service infrastructure testing (see point 6.3.1.2).

 The charge is calculated according to the following formula: